Friday, December 10, 2010

 And, then there is play!
 Do you still take time to play?
 When a child is at play, a child is at play.
 They invest their whole self into the activity.
 Even with their imaginations running wild, they never appear to get sidetracked.
 Their main purpose is to have fun.
 They could care less about what they look like or, what others say or think about them.
 Children can play by themselves or with others; it doesn’t matter to them.
 What does matters is that they have fun.
 Do you still take time to play?
 And, when you do play, do you play like a child or has your life become so hectic that there is no time for real play?

-day, as he unwrapping the gifts we gave him, I could not help but think of the gift he had given to me the night before.
+On Cole's birthday, as he unwrapping the gifts we gave him, I could not help but think of the gift he had given to me the night before.
 The gift he gave me did not come wrapped.
 It came from the heart of child.
 It didn’t come in a box.
 It came from childhood wisdom.
 Cole’s gift to me was a reminder; a reminder that I should never stop being a kid at heart.
 Thanks Cole!
 Thanks for reminding me to never stop dreaming, to never lose excitement for life; to look at things through the eyes of child, with curiosity; to have faith in people and things; and to take time to play like a child.

 Its your life: Live it, Love it & Celebrate it